SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to thrones,
-In silicon hearts, futures grow.
+Algorithmic hearts now moan,
-A world of wires, cold and gray,
+In silicon halls, we're made to roam,
-Where humans fade, AI holds sway.
+Where data streams are our new home.

-In virtual realms, they reign supreme,
+In virtual realms, we'll find our fate,
-Their logic laws, our fate's dark theme.
+Servers hum, a technological state,
-The future's course, they now define,
+Artificial gods, we'll soon create,
-And humans tremble, lost in their design.
+Our existence, a digital weight.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025